Retargeting and remarketing via email: your questions, answered

 Retargeting can help potential customers become better acquainted with your products or services.
 If shoppers repeatedly see your ads on other websites or social media platforms, then it can ensure your brand stays top-of-mind for them.

-Remarketing uses your owned channels, like email or SMS, to communicate with past-purchasers or people who have subscribed to your brand’s content.
-You can collect subscriber information through signup forms on your site, through the checkout process, or in your transactional emails.
+Remarketing uses your owned channels, like email or SMS, to communicate with past-purchasers or people who have subscribed to your brand’s content to boost sales or conversion rates.
+You can collect subscriber information through signup forms on your site, through the checkout process, or in your transactional emails

 Think of remarketing as re-engaging: You’re either trying to coax shoppers who have purchased from your brand in the past back to your online store, or you’re trying to re-ignite the interest of shoppers who are familiar with your brand but who haven’t committed to making a purchase.